SM 15

 The land package covers six historic mines with the option to acquire ownership of the Project's mineral rights, which are not currently subject to any royalties.

-Multiple exploration targets developed over the last two years that are ready to drill after the systematic use of modern exploration techniques for the first time.
+Multiple exploration targets developed over the last few years that are ready to drill after the systematic use of modern exploration techniques for the first time.

 Primary target areas are up- and down-plunge from historic underground mining, along strike where induced polarization (IP) surveys identify anomalies, and where surface trenching identified near surface mineralization.

-The Project borders the Bunker Hill mine where the restart of production is planned for H1 2025.
+The Project borders the Bunker Hill mine, where the restart of commercial production is expected in the first half of 2026.

 Photo from Ranger-Page with Smelterville on the lower right.Figure 2: Looking NW from the Ranger-Page Project with I-90 and the town of Smelterville on the right.